influential-warriors-and-leaders

 Banking and Financial Services

-Continuous streams of donations came from the faithful.
-The Church encouraged support for crusading orders as a form of penance.
-Wealthy individuals gave cash, jewels, and relics.
-Some orders collected tithes directly from their estates and from parishes under their control.
-Over time, they became among the richest institutions in Christendom.
-The Templars, for example, received annual donations from monarchs such as Henry II of England and Alfonso I of Aragon.
+Continuous streams of donations from the faithful provided another vital revenue source.
+The Church actively encouraged support for crusading orders as a form of penance and spiritual investment.
+Wealthy individuals donated cash, jewels, relics, and land in their wills, seeking prayers and burial within order churches.
+Some orders collected tithes directly from their estates and from parishes under their control, giving them a share of the agricultural produce and cash income of the local population.
+The Templars received annual donations from monarchs such as Henry II of England and Alfonso I of Aragon, along with smaller gifts from countless lesser nobles and townspeople.
 The Hospitallers had vast income from their European priories, which subsidized their military activities in the East.
-The Teutonic Knights levied taxes on their Prussian subjects and collected tribute from conquered pagan tribes.
+The Teutonic Knights levied regular taxes on their Prussian subjects and collected tribute from conquered pagan tribes, creating a continuous flow of revenue that supported their expansion.

 Military and Political Influence